 Though she mainly works in epistemology, her philosophical interests are broad.
 At the moment she is writing a book for Oxford University Press that aims to formulate her big picture in epistemology, bringing together work she has published in various articles.

 You can contact Maria at maria DOT lasonen AT helsinki DOT fi

-In September 2018, Giada Fratantonio will join the project as a postdoc.
-In particular, she will investigate the prospects of a novel Externalist Knowledge-first variety of Evidentialism, one that is sensitive to the various ways in which a doxastic attitude can be epistemically defective and/or epistemically successful.
+In September 2018, Giada Fratantonio joined the project as a postdoc.
+In particular, she investigates the prospects of a novel Externalist Knowledge-first variety of Evidentialism, one that is sensitive to the various ways in which a doxastic attitude can be epistemically defective and/or epistemically successful.